manheicatherine/Northcoder-course/challenges/challenges.md

 });
 ```

-This will allow the test suite to skip over it and it will list as 'pending' in your terminal on running `npm test`.
+If you have any describe blocks with a .only appended, the test suite will only run those tests.
+All other tests will be skipped.
+_HINT: Remember to name the specific file in your `npm test` command._

-7. Practice using git from the command line by adding and committing your work frequently as you work through the exercises.
+7. Practice using git from the command line by adding and committing your code frequently as you work through the exercises.
 When you solve a problem, make a commit.

 8. If you're having difficulties, you can post on the 'precourse' Slack channel - we'll try to get back to you as soon as possible, and there's usually some helpful current / former / upcoming students with useful advice too :)